Amazon Fashion’s Pop Up Shop Live sets out to influence the influencers

 Combined with the often-stark lighting arrangements, the Fire tablets were also difficult to read, though the set-up and layout of the store seemed to be at the mercy of the Carousel space.
 Fittings were functional at best, and while the largely white décor placed a high emphasis on the clothing, we’d put money on Amazon having a much more personal touch with interior design if it was a permanent store.

 The daily bonus on Tuesday – a Pepe Jeans printing machine – was a nice touch, and remarkably clever at that.
-We saw it at work too, though it’s far from the KSP we’d expect from the first day of a huge brand’s PR push.
+We saw it at work too, though it was far from the KSP we’d expect from the first day of a huge brand’s PR push.
 It undoubtedly strengthened its partnership with Pepe Jeans, though, which is perhaps more important in the grand scheme of things.

 Finally, the window offered an opportunity for fans, followers and friendly faces to get their photo taken against the ever-recognisable Amazon Smile logo, which was plenty of fun for all involved – and a fantastic way to get the Amazon logo behind any influencers expected at the store that day.